Scientists solve deep-sea ‘Octopus Garden’ mystery off California coast

 SANTA CRUZ, Calif.
 (KRON) — A deep-sea mystery involving thousands of octopuses found off the coast of Central California was recently solved by a team of ocean researchers.

-The mystery appeared three years ago, when the largest known “Octopus Garden,” in the world was discovered two miles underwater on the seafloor.
+The mystery appeared three years ago, when the largest known “Octopus Garden” in the world was discovered 2 miles underwater on the seafloor.

 In 2018, researchers discovered thousands of octopuses near the base of an extinct volcano, Davidson Seamount, 80 miles off the coast of Monterey.